Synthesizing Attack-Aware Control and Active Sensing Strategies under Reactive Sensor Attacks: An illustrative example

+We use three different variations of the example to highlight the system performance given attackers with different capabilities: \textbf{Case 1:} No attack: P2 has no sensor attack actions.
+In this case, P1 planning with joint control and sensing actions; \textbf{Case 2:} Restricted Attack: each time P2 can attack one of the sensors from $\{B,E\}$. \textbf{Case 3:} Unrestricted Attack: each time P2 can attack any one of the sensors.
+Assuming P1 knows the initial state, under three cases, the sets of initial states from which P1 has an \ac{asw} strategy are shown in Table~\ref{tab:1}.
+The strategies for each of these cases were computed in $4.3$~s, $6.5$~s and $14.1$~s respectively on a laptop with AMD RYZEN $9$ processor and $16$~GB of RAM.

-Consider Case 1 (no attack) first, from state $s_6$, P1 can reach any of the four states $s_0, s_1, s_2$ or $s_7$ with some positive probability by taking her only action $a_0$.
-The following P1's actions are allowed: $\{(a_0,\sigma_0),(a_0,\sigma_1),(a_0,\sigma_3)\}$.
-Action $(a_0,\sigma_2)$ is not allowed because with that sensing action, with some positive probability the next state is $s_1$ and P1 refines her belief given the sensor information to $\{s_1,s_7\}$ where P1 has no actions to ensure reaching $s_4$: In the state $s_1$, $a_0$ reaches $s_4$ and $a_1$ reaches a sink state $s_5$.
+Note that starting from $s_6$, P1 has \ac{asw} strategies for reaching $\{s_4\}$ in Cases 1 and 2, but not in Case 3.
+Consider Case 1 (no attack), from state $s_6$, P1 only has action $a_0$ and thus, can reach one of $s_0, s_1, s_2$ or $s_7$ with some positive probability.
+P1's \ac{asw} strategy assigns the following actions with nonzero probabilities: $\{(a_0,\sigma_0),(a_0,\sigma_1),(a_0,\sigma_3)\}$.
+Action $(a_0,\sigma_2)$ is not allowed because, with some positive probability the next state is $s_1$ and P1 refines her belief given the sensor information to $\{s_1,s_7\}$ where P1 has no actions to ensure reaching $s_4$: In the state $s_1$, $a_0$ reaches $s_4$ and $a_1$ reaches a sink state $s_5$.
 However, at $s_7$, it is the other way around.
 Similar statement holds if the state $s_7$ is reached.
-Given that P1 does not have an action to stay put, P1 must choose between $a_0$ and $a_1$ at $(s_1,\{s_1,s_7\})$ and $(s_7, \{s_1,s_7\})$ and there is belief-based strategy to ensure $s_4$ is reached with probability one from these two states.
+As P1 must choose between $a_0$ and $a_1$ at $(s_1,\{s_1,s_7\})$ and $(s_7, \{s_1,s_7\})$ and there is no belief-based \ac{asw} strategy to reach $s_4$ from these two states.